 When dividends are received by an individual the amount received is the gross amount subject to tax.
-The availability of the Dividend Allowance (DA), introduced from 2016/17 onwards, means that the first £5,000 of dividends are charged to tax at 0%.
+The availability of the Dividend Allowance (DA), means that the first £2,000 for 2018/19 (£5,000 in 2017/18) of dividends are charged to tax at 0%.
 Dividends received above this allowance are taxed at the following rates: